danagtoma/DeepLearningProject/README.md

 ## Usage

 - **Loading Models:**
-  Change the main_path variable in Parameters with the path to your folder that contains the model_final folder and run all the cells in Load Model.
+  Change the `main_path` variable in *Parameters* with the path to your folder that contains the `model_final` folder and run all the cells in *Load Model*.

 - **Evaluating Results:**
-  After loading the model run all the cells in Show Some Results and Prediction to see the results and the ROC curve.
-To test the model on images with noise run all the cells in Noise.
-To see results with a noisy model load one of the models with noise (as above) and run all the cells in Evaluation in the corresponding noise type.
+  After loading the model run all the cells in *Show Some Results* and *Prediction* to see the results and the ROC curve.
+To test the model on images with noise run all the cells in *Noise*.
+To see results with a noisy model load one of the models with noise (as above) and run all the cells in *Evaluation* in the corresponding noise type.

 ## Authors